"""External sources of contexts."""

 3. It enforces the generation of a self-consistent extended prefix map

-have minimal punctuation, and be the most idiomatic possible.
-When this
+minimal punctuation, and be the most idiomatic possible.
+When this conflicts with

-OBO capitalized prefixes and makes a few minor changes for backwards compatibility
+which prioritizes OBO capitalized prefixes and makes a few minor changes for

 .. [hoyt2022] `Unifying the identification of biomedical entities with the